mikeozero/Furniture-Portal/README.md

 # Furniture-Portal
-a web-site for funiture retail company
+A web-site for funiture retail company